sseanik/python-cheatsheet-1531/README.md

 # ["goose", "duck", False, 5, None, 4.2]]
 # Note: An IndexError is raised if the list is empty, or index is out of bounds

-# Reverse will mirror the list in place (it returns None)
+# Reverse will mirror the list in place
 wacky_list.reverse() # [4.2, None, 5, False, "duck", "goose"]

 # Remove the first matching element from a list